Annibale Bugnini: Freemasonry allegation

 The oft-repeated allegation of Bugnini being a Freemason was first made in print by Italian essayist Tito Casini in his book Nel Fumo di Satana.
 Verso l'ultimo scontro (Florence: Il carro di San Giovanni, 1976).
 Casini claimed that according to an anonymous source, Bugnini left a briefcase in a conference room.
 When someone found it and attempted to identify the owner, incriminating documents were within.
 English writer Michael Davies claimed that Pope Paul VI's sending of Bugnini to Iran as nuncio was due to this alleged revelation of Bugnini's Masonic affiliation, though the task of his post-Vatican II congregation had just been completed (supra).
 Davies further claimed that an unnamed, conservative cardinal had told him in 1975 that he had "seen (or placed) on the pope's desk" a "dossier" containing evidence of Bugnini's Freemason connection.

-Bugnini was defended from such allegations by L'Osservatore Romano in 1976, but the allegation was renewed in 1978 by journalist Carmine Pecorelli on the Osservatore Politico magazine, claiming that Bugnini had been initiated to Freemasonry on 23 April 1963, code number 1365/75.
+In the middle of the controversy, Davies made an aclaration by stating that "I have never claimed to have proof that Archbishop Bugnini was a Freemason.
+What I have claimed is that Pope Paul Vl dismissed him because he believed him to be a Freemason - the distinction is an important one".
+Moreover, Bugnini was defended from such allegations by L'Osservatore Romano in October 10, 1976 in the article "Riflessioni di fine settirnana" by Virgilio Levi.

+Aside from this personal accusation, Bugnini was named elsewhere in a broad group of people accused on the so-called Pecorelli list, alleging membership in Freemasonry of 121 men associated with the Vatican, where he is listed with the code name “MABRI” and number 1365/75, supposedly initiated on 23 April 1963.
+This list was named for the Italian journalist Carmine Pecorelli (himself a member of Propaganda Due, assassinated in 1979), who published it in his journal Osservatore Politico in 1978, but it had also been published elsewhere in Panorama two years earlier.

 In The Reform of the Liturgy 1948-1975, Bugnini staunchly denied such allegations, dismissing them as nothing more than slander.
 The accusation was renewed in 1992 by the traditionalist Catholic magazine Chiesa Viva and in 1999 by an anonymous pamphlet.

+Many historians, such as Kevin Symonds, Yves Chiron or Joseph Shaw, argue that these accusations about a possible Masonic affiliation in Bugnini were rumors spread by liturgical traditionalist opponents (like Charles Murr, as also the writer Taylor Marshall recently), as well as by the P2 Order "Propaganda Due" itself when it published a list of Masonic brothers in 1981 in a rare case of violation of Masonic secrecy (which would have been a calculated attempt to confuse people, by including genuine Masons alongside many others), but that he was never proven to be a Mason.
+Although there are plenty of second-hand testimonies alleging that Bugnini was a fremason, no one has been able to present documentary evidence.